Gabriella439/nixos-in-production/manuscript/Terraform.md

 ```

 … indicating that Terraform will download the private key from the S3 backend and create a secure local copy in order to `ssh` into the machine.

+However, it's completely fine to add the public key to version control if you want.